soulhotel/FF-ULTIMA/README.md

 <details><summary>The Hard Way</summary>

 ###### 🛈 For this method, all you need is Git and a Terminal.
-It's harder for the less technical of people 🛈
+It's harder for the less technical people 🛈

 - This automated tool requires no download.
 It runs by fetching [gituserChrome](https://github.com/soulhotel/git-userChrome)
 - Locates all profile folders and allows you to specify which one to install FF Ultima to